Florida State Alzheimer’s Plan Overview

 Ensure Access to Services from the Alzheimer’s Association Brain Bus

 The Brain Bus is a mobile and virtual outreach initiative that prioritizes diverse and underserved populations throughout Florida.
 This program provides information on healthy living for the brain and body, early detection and diagnosis, caregiver resources and care planning, as well as emergency preparedness.
-To continue serving all 67 Florida counties and the growing number of Floridians living with dementia, the Alzheimer’s Association is urging state policymakers to continue funding for the Brain Bus.
+To continue serving all 67 Florida counties and the growing number of Floridians living with dementia, the Alzheimer’s Association is urging lawmakers to allocate $491,614 to continue funding the Brain Bus.

 Sign Up to Learn About Advocacy Opportunities in Florida